WenbinWang1024/File-Management-Server-with-Private-Protocol/README.md

 Realize the Internet connection between the server and clients.
 Start the server and client by typing `./ftpserver ../conf/server.conf` and `./client [ip] [port]` on bash respectively.

 In Phase I, the client provides more than six clauses similar to bash commands.
-The fundamental commands are listed below:
+The fundamental commands are listed as below:

 1. `cd` - change directory
 2. `ls` - list files and directories